 “It was a fantastic event, I thoroughly enjoyed the debate and the presentations/ Q & A.

 For me personally I got so much out of the event.
 It was entertaining, informative and gave me a lot of insights into how organisations operate with their volunteers.

 From the corporate side of volunteering, I can see how hard it is for a lot of organisations to accommodate a group of volunteers.
 A lot of organisations need the regular support.

 It has made me also more aware of the culture and difficulties that can occur with managing volunteers, something that we are trying to set the right framework around.”

-What was the format of this year’s Symposium?
+What was the format of the 2017 Symposium?

 The format was split into a Debate focusing on the statement “Young people don’t like volunteering”; followed by a series of three speakers in an Expert Q&A Panel, each presenting real world examples and practical approaches to ensuring the physical, mental and social well-being of volunteers.